sanjushahgupta/Chat-app/README.md

 # Chat App
-A chat app using React Native which provides users with a chat interface and options to share images and their location.
+A chat application built with React Native that allows users to chat and share both images and their current location.

 ## Features
 - Enter name and choose a background color for the chat screen
 - Chat with friends
-- Share pictures, photos, and location
+- Share photos, and location
 - Store chats locally using asyncStorage so they’re available offline
 - Authenticate users and store chat messages in Firestore